 Reimbursement for mileage or public transportation may be paid to the following:

 Mileage reimbursement is made at the current rate of 41.5 cents per mile.
-The deductibles are $3 for a one way trip, $6 for a round trip, with a maximum of $18 per calendar month.
+The deductibles are $3 for a one-way trip and $6 for a round trip, with a maximum of $18 per calendar month.
 However, these deductibles can be waived if they cause a financial hardship to the veteran.

 The deductible is also waived for veterans traveling for scheduled compensation or pension examinations.